110 Best Comfort Food Classics

 This classic comfort meatloaf recipe is as close as we could get to how your momma used to make.
 In fact, it might be your momma’s recipe.
 This Southern meatloaf recipe features Creole and Greek seasonings and a hint of garlic.
 A few tablespoons of Worcestershire sauce spice up the traditional ketchup topping.
 One reviewer raves, ”This meatloaf has an excellent flavor; best meatloaf I have ever had!
 I served carrots and broccoli as a side along with mashed potatoes.
 My daughter, very picky eater, loved it.
 I did add a little bit of brown sugar to the sauce on top to reduce the tartness of the tomato sauce.”

-This slightly-sweeter version of classic Southern pecan pie is tried-and-true one of the most soul-comforting pie recipes we have on file.
 Although there are plenty of pecan pie recipes out there, we can vouch for this one – and so can mom.
-Any way you serve it – warm, cold, with ice cream, or with a dollop of whipped cream – pecan pie is always a favorite.
-Test Kitchen Tip: To prevent the filling from seeping under the crust, we suggest using two crusts and stacking them.
-That way, you get double the buttery, flaky crust without losing the gooey, crunchy filling in the process.
+Any way you serve it – warm, cold, with ice cream, or with a dollop of whipped cream – pecan pie is always a favorite, and this recipe proves it's best made in a cast iron skillet.

 Recipe: Skillet Cornbread